foundersandcoders/pg-workshop/README.md

 In `src/handler.js` you'll find a function that deals with calls to the `/users` endpoint.
 The data is currently coming from the `static.js` file.
 You can change the data in `static.js` and check the results.

+In the terminal, connect to your database using `psql postgres://[username]:[password]@localhost:5432/[database]`.

+Create a table called 'users' with three columns: 'id', 'name' and 'location' and add a couple of rows of dummy data.

+**Hint: don't hard code the ids**

-Your job is to refactor the handler so that the response data comes from the users table in your database instead of from `static.js`.
+Your job is to add to `db_connection.js` and refactor `handler.js` so that the response data comes from the users table in your database instead of from `static.js`.

+Once you've done this, move onto task 2.

 ### Task 2
 ** CSS Challenge! **